Grizzly Bear

 Torpor

-Grizzly bears Mistaya and Koda are getting ready for torpor and will soon be nestled in their dens for the winter.
+Grizzly bears Mistaya and Koda are now in torpor and will be nestled in their dens for the winter.
 In the wild, torpor is a survival tactic used by grizzly bears and is triggered by colder temperatures and decreased food availability.
 During torpor, a grizzly bear's hear rate will drop to 8-12 beats per minute and their body temperature will drop five degrees.

 Diet: Their diet includes moose, elk, caribou, deer, sheep, bison, salmon, trout, bass, birds, rodents, nuts, tubers, fruits, ground squirrels and small mammals.